fragaria/karmen-docs/docs/on-premise.md

 ## Exposing your installation to the Internet

-Karmen is successfully running in your environment, but to make the whole system really useful, there is still one thing missing: *the ability to manage your printers when you're outside your local network*.
+Karmen is successfully running in your environment, but to make the whole system really useful, there is still one thing missing: *the ability to manage your printers when you're outside of your local network*.
 There are multiple ways of doing that, take the following list as an inspiration on how it can be done.

 ### Using Karmen Pill and Karmen SaaS

-To most straightforward solution is to get our [Karmen Pill](pill-getting-started.md) and register with our cloud service.
+To most straightforward solution is to get our [Karmen Pill](pill-getting-started.md) and register it with our cloud service.
 Follow the [docs guide](pill-getting-started.md) to get started.
+You can [order your Pill online](https://karmen.tech) on our website.

 ### Deployment accessible from the internet